 “Nature builds the world with forms and numbers.
 “Helena Bławatska

 Fermions and bosons are the elementary molecules from which atomic nuclei are formed.
+Atomic nuclei are the central parts of atoms made up of protons, neutrons, and electrons.
 The sets of atoms, on the other hand, are made up of chemical elements.
 Chemical elements and their compounds in which they occur in nature or are obtained through the production process are called substances.
 A chemical reaction is usually required to make a substance.
 This is the process of converting one chemical element into another.

 In this article you will learn: